OctopusDeploy/blog/blog/2018-08/packaging-netcore.md

 This step is a recent addition to our TeamCity extension, so if you can't see it you'll need to update the extension.
 The _Package ID_ is declared as a TeamCity variable because we're going to use it again in the Push step shortly, the actual value isn't important for our illustration.

-The _Source path_ is the folder we published to in the previous step and the _Output  path_ is where we're going to put the resulting package.
+The _Source path_ is the folder we published to in the previous step (noting that this time it's relative to the root checkout folder) and the _Output  path_ is where we're going to put the resulting package.

 Just to reiterate, the actual values used for almost all of these fields aren't particularly important, so long as you understand which fields on each step need to align.
 The _Package version_ is generally always going to be `%build.number%` though :)